-The type of bituminous material for fog coat shall be CSS-1 and shall be applied at the approximate rate of 0.10 gallons per square yard.
-Blotter material shall be applied at the approximate rate of 2 pounds per square yard.
+The type of bituminous material for fog coat shall be CSS-1 and shall be applied at the approximate rate of 0.06 gallons per square yard.
+Blotter material shall be applied at the approximate rate of 2.0 pounds per square yard.

-rates provided in this Subsection are approximate, and are to be used for bidding purposes, and shall be modified as required herein.
+The bituminous material application rates provided in this Subsection are approximate, and are to be used for bidding purposes, and shall be modified as required herein.
 Final application rates for all materials shall be those required to ensure the most favorable outcome, as approved by the Engineer.

 - 404-3 Construction Requirements:

-- 404-3.01 Seasonal and Weather Limitations: of the Standard Specifications is revised to read:
+- Seasonal and Weather Limitations: of the Standard Specifications is revised to read:

 - (A) General: